Aleph-Alpha/std/docs/v1/mariadb.md

 All methods on the MariaDB interface are safe for concurrent use by multiple goroutines.
 The connection pointer is read via an atomic load and can be swapped atomically during reconnection.

 Package mariadb provides MariaDB/MySQL database operations with an interface\-first design.

-The interfaces defined here \(Client, QueryBuilder\) provide a consistent API that can be implemented by different database packages.
+This package implements the shared database.Client interface defined in v1/database.
+For database\-agnostic code, depend on database.Client instead of mariadb.Client.

+The mariadb.MariaDB type implements both mariadb.Client \(deprecated\) and database.Client.

 ## Index